Policies and Procedures for Summer Conference

 Internal Master Bill

 You will receive a master bill within ten (10) business days after your guests’ departure.
-Please review the bill and contact the assistant director of housing if you disagree with the bill or require additional explanation of information.
+Please review the bill and contact the associate director of housing within 5 days if you disagree with the bill or require additional explanation of information.
 Otherwise, the bill is due as presented and funds will be withdrawn from the account number you provided on your Application for Use of Summer Housing.
 All account numbers must be provided with the submission of the application to ensure your space will be reserved.
 If an account number is not provided, then the application cannot be processed.

 For external clients, you will be billed by the department who coordinates your on-campus arrangements and contract within 30 days of the event.